ros2/ros2_documentation/source/Tutorials/Topics/UnderstandingROS2Topics.rst

 The graph is depicting how the ``/turtlesim`` node and the ``/teleop_turtle`` node are communicating with each other over a topic.
 The ``/teleop_turtle`` node is publishing data (the keystrokes you enter to move the turtle around) to the ``/turtle1/cmd_vel`` topic, and the ``/turtlesim`` node is subscribed to that topic to receive the data.

-The highlighting feature of rqt_graph is very helpful when examining more complex systems where with many nodes and topics connected in many different ways.
+The highlighting feature of rqt_graph is very helpful when examining more complex systems with many nodes and topics connected in many different ways.

 rqt_graph is a graphical introspection tool.
 Now we’ll look at some command line tools for introspecting topics.